jackhwl/go-lang/React_Go/Readme.md

   - Creating a checkbox component
   - Using our input controls to create the edit movie form
   - Continuing to work on the EditMoive component
+  - Getting a movie and Genres from the database